Adventurecraft-Awakening/AC-LWJGL3-Injector/README.md

 # legacy-lwjgl3

-A hacky over-engineered project that runs LWJGL3 for minecraft b1.7.3, allowing you to use modern LWJGL features and libraries on older minecraft versions.
+A hacky over-engineered project that runs LWJGL3 for Minecraft b1.7.3, allowing you to use modern LWJGL features and libraries on older Minecraft versions.

 ### Table of Contents
  * Usage
    * [Dev Environments](#dev-environments)
    * [Clients](#Clients)
  * [Performance Increases?](#performance-increases)

 ## Credits
-A whole lot of this code is just code from the original LWJGL 2 project modified to work with LWJGL 3, Thanks so much to the LWJGL devs for making their license so permissive.
+A whole lot of this code is just code from the original LWJGL2 project modified to work with LWJGL3.

-and a big thanks to gudenau for the original F*rge mod <https://github.com/gudenau/MC-LWJGL3> that did the same thing, thanks as a big portion of this code is from that project.
+Thanks to gudenau for the original <https://github.com/gudenau/MC-LWJGL3>, a big portion of this code is from that project.

+Further changes in fork are based on yet another fork: <https://github.com/Lassebq/legacy-lwjgl3>

 # Usage